jambonz/jambonz-ui/README.md

 npm i jambonz-ui # or yarn add jambonz-ui
 ```

+## Developing

+Clone this repo and run `npm i` to install packages.

+Before you begin pushing code also run `npx husky install` for `pre-commit` hooks.

 ## Storybook

 You can run and build storybook with the following.